patriotsoftware/branch-name-action/README.md

-# branch-name-action
+# extract-from-zip-action
-Gets branch name from GitHub run
+Gets a file or folder from zip with all contents